The Big Picture

 "More than 700,000 Americans die of heart disease each year.
-For many of them, death is the first symptom of the disease.
-A simple heart scan could save many of these lives, but THE WIDOWMAKER reveals that a hidden battle fought inside America's medical establishment has pitted prevention against intervention keeping scans in the shadows while cardiac surgeries soar.
+For many, death is the first symptom of the disease.
+A simple heart scan could save many of these lives, but THE WIDOWMAKER reveals a hidden battle in America's medical establishment pitting prevention against intervention by keeping scans in the shadows while cardiac surgeries soar.

 "Featuring cardiologists, heart attack survivors and lawmakers, THE WIDOWMAKER will change the way you think about heart disease and it just might save your life. "

 Alan Goldhamer, John McDougall, Doug Lisle, and others talk about water fasting and much more.

 "...an inspiring tale of healing and human connection.